viruschidai/node-mv/README.md

 # node-mv

 This is a utility command line tool for renaming or moving node.js file/folder.
-It will update all the files under the current folder to have correct references to the moved files.
+It will update all the files under the current folder to have correct rquire path to the moved files.

 Note: Both js and coffee files are supported.